 Culture – a): the integrated pattern of human knowledge, belief, and behavior that depends upon the capacity for learning and transmitting knowledge to succeeding generations; b): the characteristic features of everyday existence (as diversions or a way of life} shared by people in a place or time

-Music has the additional advantage of being easily transportable.
-We can bring our music with us relatively easy, particularly in this digital age, where I can fit my music collection in my iPod.
-That means we can easily share it with our friends and family.
 Per Merriam- Webster’s definition of culture, we should have the “capacity for learning and transmitting knowledge to succeeding generations”.
-The question is, can we explain the story behind the music we are sharing?
+The question we must ask ourselves is, can we explain the story behind the music we are sharing?

-The music brings with it the musical instruments used to play it.
+Music brings with it the instruments used to play it.
 Because of its musical richness, Latin America also has a great variety of musical instruments.
-Continuing to use Puerto Rico as an example, we got from the Taíno Indians the Maracas (from the Taíno language “Amaraca”), from the Spainards we inherited to use of the Spanish Guitar, which we evolved into our native string instrument of the “Cuatro”, and from the African inheritance we got the Bombas native drums, a shorter and wider variety of the Cuban conga, used for playing Bomba.
-Because the indigenous, European, and African influences are shared through Latin America, we also share many of the instruments.
-The Taínos lived from the region of Venezuela all the way up to Cuba; and therefore the maracas were used in several countries.
-Cuba developed their version of the Spanish Guitar in the Tres and the Venezuelans developed their own “Venezuelan Cuatro” and the “Bandola”, which they use to play the “Joropo”.
-The African drums took shape of Congas, bongos and other percussion derivatives, used throughout Latin America.
+Continuing to use Puerto Rico as an example, we got from the Taíno Indians the “Maracas” (from the Taíno language “Amaraca”), from the Spaniards we inherited to use of the Spanish Guitar, which we evolved into our native string instrument of the “Cuatro”, and from the African inheritance we got the Bombas native drums, a shorter and wider variety of the Cuban conga, used for playing Bomba.

 1. Learn: in order to pass along our musical culture and keep it alive, we need to learn more about it.
 Once I learned that the Plena was used to pass along news, in a time when printed news (or people that could actually read it) was scarce, you can understand what was behind those old songs, and its easy to pass on that knowledge.
 The Mexican Ranchera had a similar purpose during the old civil war times.

 3. Share: once you know the story behind the music, others will appreciate the music and the story behind it as well.
-Once my mother heard me listening to a Mon Rivera “Plena” and shared with me that some of Mon’s songs were based on true stories.
-She, as Mon, grew up in Mayaguez, Puerto Rico, and told me who Maria Luisa Arcelay was, and the story of the Arcelay family and of the labor climate of that era.
-So I learned the stories behind some of Mon’s songs, as well as a bit of my country’s history, and those songs now have more meaning to me.
+Once my mother heard me listening to a Mon Rivera “Plena”, she shared with me that some of Mon’s songs were based on true stories.
+She, as Mon Rivera, grew up in Mayagüez, Puerto Rico, and told me who Maria Luisa Arcelay was, and the story of the Arcelay family and of the labor climate of that era.
+So I learned the stories behind some of Mon’s songs, as well as a bit of my country’s history, and those songs now have a lot more meaning to me.